 This is the first decision you need to make.
 If you already have a sink with cut-outs for taps, this will limit your choice.
 Modern kitchen sinks are independent, with the taps normally mounted in the worktop rather than the sink.
 Kitchen Mixer Taps are the modern alternative preferred by most people.
 They come in high, low and intermediate heights, and different finishes and are available as either single or double levers.

 Know Types available:

 Lever-action taps are very convenient for a kitchen, meaning you can go from 0-100% flow just by moving the lever through 90 degrees.
 Higher, swan’s neck taps are more convenient than lower counter-level mixers as you need to run water into large containers; they cost a bit more, but the extra expense is worthwhile.

 Pull Out Versions

-Few of kitchen mixer taps have a pull-out head, so you can direct the water flow wherever you wish.
-These are useful if you want to direct the water over a draining board, or into a bucket.
+A Few kitchen mixer taps have a pull-out head, so you can direct the water flow wherever you wish.
+These are useful to direct the water over a draining board, or into a bucket.

 Kitchen Sink Drainer

-Planning a kitchen setup, whether it’s a new project or a renovation, one important accessory involved is the kitchen sink drainer.
-Fitting the drainer should really be left to someone who understands the multitude of purposes that a drainer serves.
+When planning a kitchen setup, whether a new project or a renovation, one important accessory is the kitchen sink drainer.
+Fitting the drainer should be left to someone who understands the multitude of purposes that a drainer serves.
 Not only is the unit intended to collect the runoff from crockery, cutlery and other items, but it should also be able to effectively 'drain' away the water.
-Incorrectly fitted kitchen drainers very often will just pool the water, causing unsightly and unhealthy collections of stagnant liquid.
+Incorrectly fitted kitchen drainers often pool the water, causing unsightly and unhealthy collections of stagnant liquid.